-• The legislation only creates a defence for providers if the act requested by a TAN or TCN is done in a foreign country and would contravene foreign law.
-However, for example, if an Australian provider took action in Australia that compromised the security or privacy of a European citizen under the General Data Protection Regulation (GDPR) of the European Union, the provider could be liable for fines of up to 4% of its global revenues, thereby placing the provider into an extremely difficult position with respect to compliance with either legislation.

-Therefore, the implications for a provider of complying with the Act ought to be an express consideration when assessing the reasonableness of a TAN/TCN, and the defence afforded by the legislation ought to be extended to include actions taken in Australia as well as in a foreign country.
+- The legislation only creates a defence for providers if the act requested by a TAN or TCN is done in a foreign country and would contravene foreign law.
+However, for example, if an Australian provider took action in Australia that compromised the security or privacy of a European citizen under the General Data Protection Regulation (GDPR) of the European Union, the provider could be liable for fines of up to 4% of its global revenues, thereby placing the provider into an extremely difficult position with respect to compliance with either legislation. - Therefore, the implications for a provider of complying with the Act ought to be an express consideration when assessing the reasonableness of a TAN/TCN, and the defence afforded by the legislation ought to be extended to include actions taken in Australia as well as in a foreign country. - The legislation does not provide for merits review of decision making and excludes judicial review under the Administrative Decisions (Judicial Review) Act 1977 (ADJR Act).
+Given the far-reaching consequences of, for example, a TCN, this is inappropriate and DCPs ought to have the option to appeal the decision in the Federal Court. - Consequently, Part 15 of the Telecommunications Act 1997 ought not be excluded from judicial review of the ADJR Act.

-No Section Subject Comment Suggested alternative drafting 1 Independent National Security Legislation Monitor Act 2010 4B, (1D)(b) Review of the Act by INSLM Limit the review timeframe to of review and review draggi Agree with suggested Labor amendment as per motion, i.e. omit "as soon as practicable after" and replace with "before the end of".
-2 317B Def. electronic protection This is not a definition but a concluded in the term.
-It should electronic protection can in authentication and encryption.
-The inclusion of this reference protection' does not clarify term which remains problem 317ZG. d be made clear that clude far more than ion. e to the term 'electronic the practical scope of the We seek deletion of the phrases 'into a form of electronic protection', "in a form of electronic protection' and 'in relation to a form of electronic protection' where ever they occur in 317ZG.
+No Section Subject Comment Suggested alternative drafting 1 317B Def. electronic protection This is not a definition but a definition and encryption and encryption but a definition but a definition and encryption and encryption but a definition but a definition and encryption and encryption but a definition but a definition and encryption and encryption but a definition and encryption and encryption but a definition but a definition and encryption and encrypt d be made clear that clude far more than ion. e to the term 'electronic the practical scope of the We seek deletion of the phrases 'into a form of electronic protection', "in a form of electronic protection' and 'in relation to a form of electronic protection' wherever they occur in 317ZG.
 The use of the term 'electronic protection' in 317ZG creates an additional qualification that limits the benefit and scope of 317ZG.
-3 317B Def. serious Australian offence The threshold of imprisonme too low bar.
-Some examples 1995: Interference with political rights and duties; s 83.4(1) Equipping one's self to commit theft or a property offence; s 132.7(1) Using a carriage service to menace, harass or cause offence; s 474.17(1) Improper use of emergency call service; ss 474.18(1)-(2) The Telecommunications (In 1979 (TIAA) already contains offence' in Section 5D.
-The gentlement of the section is an offence punisher or a period, or maximum peterm 'serious offence' should s a definition of 'serious general threshold set by that able by imprisonment of life or eriod, of at least 7 years.
+2 317B Def. serious Australian offence too low bar.
+Some examples 1995: Interference with political rights and duties; s 83.4(1) Equipping one's self to commit theft or a property offence; s 132.7(1) Using a carriage service to menace, harass or cause offence; s 474.17(1) Improper use of emergency call service; ss 474.18(1)-(2) • The Telecommunications (In 1979 (TIAA) already contains offence' in Section 5D.
+The section is an offence punish for a period, or maximum peterm 'serious offence' should s a definition of 'serious' general threshold set by that able by imprisonment of life or eriod, of at least 7 years.
 The We recommend adopting the definition of serious offence that is used in Section 5D of the Telecommunications (Interception and Access) Act 1979 (TIAA).